secondstage-io/tracks-documentation/docs/tracks/attribution-tracking.md

 !!! tip "Important:"

-    Required for Measured Attribution Tracking and, Measured Attribution Tracking + Modeling.
+    Required for Measured Attribution Tracking and Measured Attribution Tracking + Modeling.
 If you only plan to use Modeled Attribution Tracking, please refer to Web (Landing Page) Setup in the Marketing Analytics section.

 #### Hybrid Cloud Approach